Real-time data visualization: Examples and best practices

 Every great real-time visualization begins with a clear purpose.
 Ask yourself: what decisions need to be made faster?
 What patterns or anomalies must be visible the moment they happen?

-2. Identify and prepare your data streams
+2. Identify and ensure data accuracy streams

 To make a real-time analytics dashboard truly live, you need access to continuous streams of fresh data.
 These can include machine sensors, user interactions, system events, or third-party integrations.